beyarkay/masters-thesis/src/01_introduction.md

 This thesis explores gesture recognition using an acceleration-based fingertip-mounted sensor suite, with the goal of completely replicating the functionality of a computer keyboard.
-Gesture recognition has a long history, going back to the first attempts in 1969 by the
-\citeauthor{experimentaltelevisioncenterComputerImageCorporation1969}.
-Initial
-attempts used various kinds of sensors mounted on the user's hands to measure movement.
-With the improvements in computer vision algorithms, many recent attempts focus on improving performance on shared datasets containing labelled videos of people performing different gestures\footnote{\cite{alazraiDatasetWiFibasedHumantohuman2020, atzoriNinaproDatabaseResource2015, guyonChaLearnGestureChallenge2012, materzynskaJesterDatasetLargeScale2019, zhangEgoGestureNewDataset2018}}.
+The first attempts at automated gesture recognition were in 1969 by the \citeauthor{experimentaltelevisioncenterComputerImageCorporation1969}.
+Initial attempts used hand-mounted sensors to measure movement.
+With the improvements in video capture technology and computer vision algorithms, many attempts use labelled videos of people performing different gestures to perform gesture recognition\footnote{\citealt{alazraiDatasetWiFibasedHumantohuman2020, atzoriNinaproDatabaseResource2015, guyonChaLearnGestureChallenge2012, materzynskaJesterDatasetLargeScale2019, zhangEgoGestureNewDataset2018}}.
 Recent changes in commercially available Wi-Fi routers
-\citep{halperinToolReleaseGathering2011} have also enabled the detection of hand gestures by analysing diagnostic data from these routers
+\citep{halperinToolReleaseGathering2011} also enable the detection of hand gestures by analysing diagnostic data from these routers
 \citep{puWholehomeGestureRecognition2013}.

-Work done on gesture detection can be divided based on whether the gesture detection system allows the user to make gestures at arbitrary points in time (implicit segmentation), or whether the user is required to explicitly mark the start and end of their gestures (explicit segmentation).
+Gesture detection systems can be divided based on whether the user is required to explicitly mark the start and end of their gestures (explicit segmentation) or whether the user is allowed to make gestures at arbitrary points in time (implicit segmentation).
 Implicit segmentation dramatically improves the experience for the user and may be considered a requirement for a commercial product.
 Explicit segmentation significantly reduces the complexity of classifying gestures.
 This thesis will present an adequate solution to implicit segmentation.

+Gesture detection systems can also be divided by the number of gesture classes that can be recognised.
+Media playback (such as pausing, playing, and skipping songs) can be controlled with fewer than 10 gesture classes.
+Being able to input the full English alphabet requires 26 gesture classes.
+This thesis will present a solution capable of recognising 50 gesture classes, allowing the input of the full English alphabet, the numbers 0 through 9, various punctuation characters, and two meta-characters (shift and control).

-A bespoke sensor suite, named \emph{Ergo}, has been constructed for the purpose of real-time high-fidelity gesture recognition and is used to measure the acceleration of a user's fingertips in real time (see Figure
+This thesis uses a bespoke sensor suite named \emph{Ergo}, has been constructed for the purpose of real-time high-fidelity gesture recognition (see Figure
 \ref{fig:01_glove}).

 <!-- prettier-ignore-start -->
 \begin{figure}[!ht]
     \centering
     \includegraphics[width=0.5\textwidth]{src/imgs/glove}
-    \caption[Picture of \emph{Ergo}]{The sensor suite, \emph{Ergo} as viewed
+    \caption[Picture of \emph{Ergo}]{The sensor suite, \emph{Ergo}, as viewed
     from the user's perspective.
-The accelerometers (the blue chips on the user's fingertips) are capable of recording 30 linear acceleration measurements at a rate of 40 times per second.}
+The ten accelerometers (blue chips on the user's fingertips) are capable of recording 30 linear acceleration measurements at a rate of 40 times per second.}
     \label{fig:01_glove}
 \end{figure}
 <!-- prettier-ignore-end -->

-This sensor suite is capable of recording one 3-dimensional acceleration vector for each of the user's ten fingertips every 0.025 seconds.
+One acceleration sensor is mounted onto each of the user's ten fingertips.
+Each acceleration sensor is capable of recording a 3-dimensional acceleration vector every 0.025 seconds.
 This is equivalent to 1200 measurements per second.

-Using this data, several multi-class classification algorithms are trained 1) to distinguish intentional gestures from regular hand movements, and if an intentional gesture is detected, 2) to predict which one of the 50 learnt gestures is being performed.
+While wearing \emph{Ergo} 50 different gestures are performed and the resulting measurements are saved.
+This data is used to train several multi-class classification algorithms to 1) distinguish intentional gestures from regular hand movements, and 2) to predict which one of the 50 learnt gestures is being performed.
+Regular hand movements are represented by the 51\textsuperscript{st}
+class, while all other gestures are represented by first 50 classes.

 To evaluate the difficulty of implicit segmentation when compared to explicit segmentation, all classification algorithms are evaluated on three different datasets.
-The first is explicitly segmented and has only five classes.
-The second is also explicitly segmented but includes 50 different gesture classes.
-The third requires the classification algorithm to implicitly segment the intentional gestures from the background hand movements and has 51 classes (with the 51\textsuperscript{st} class representing all background hand movements).
+The first has only five classes made up entirely of intentional gestures.
+The second dataset is also made up entirely of intentional gestures, but contains all 50 gestures for which data was captured.
+These two datasets are representative of explicit segmentation.
+The third dataset contains all 50 gestures for which the data was captured, as well as the data representing regular hand movements that occur before and after a gesture is made.
+This dataset is representative of implicit segmentation.

 The rest of this chapter is as follows: Section \ref{sec:01-problem-statement}
 will describe the problem to be solved.
 Section \ref{sec:01-research-questions}
 will pose the research questions related to the problem.
 Section
 \ref{sec:01-contributions} lists the software and the dataset contributions of the thesis.
-Finally, Section \ref{sec:01-thesis-structure} describes the structure of the thesis and the layout of the chapters.
+Section \ref{sec:01-thesis-structure} describes the structure of the rest of the thesis and the layout of the chapters.

 # Problem Statement \label{sec:01-problem-statement}

+The problem statement is as follows:

 <!-- prettier-ignore-start -->
 \begin{framed}